Aliaia/zeilaa/frontend/README.md

 3. **Connect the ReactJS frontend to Neo4j**.
    - Update the credentials in `src/secrets/secrets.json` with the values provided by Neo4j when creating the database instance.

-> ✅ Once these requirements are met, you can run the frontend and interact with the geospatial knowledge graph.

 ---

 ## 📜 Available Scripts